-The indigenous Yanomami people live in the Amazon forest on the border between Brazil and Venezuela in a territory of approx. 9.6 hectors.
-The total population of the Yanomami people is 26,000 with approximately 17,000 living in Brazil.
+The indigenous Yanomami people live in the Amazon forest on the border between Brazil and Venezuela in a territory of approx. 9.6 hectors, or 23.7 acres.
+The total population of the Yanomami people is 26,000, with approximately 17,000 living in Brazil.

 The Yanomami believe strongly in equality among people.
 Each community is independent and they do not recognize ‘chiefs’.
 Decisions are made by consensus, frequently after long debates where everyone has a say.